Morris K. Udall Scholarships

 - U.S. citizens, U.S. nationals, or permanent residents

 - Pursuing full-time study during the academic year

-Interested juniors and sophomores must apply for University endorsement by noon on Thursday, January 24, 2019.
-The Internal Endorsement Committee will review these applications and will endorse up to four students.
+Interested juniors and sophomores must apply for University endorsement.
+The Internal Endorsement Committee will review applications and will endorse up to four students.
 Endorsed students will then work closely with the Office of Fellowships & Awards on their final applications.

-To learn more about applying for the Udall, send an email to Laura Perille expressing your intent to apply for internal endorsement or your desire to receive more information about the application process.
+To learn more about applying for the Udall, send an email to Laura Perille in the Georgetown Fellowships Office expressing your intent to apply for internal endorsement or your desire to receive more information about the application process.

 Application for Nomination Components

 - 11 question application form

 - 800-word essay on a speech, legislative act, book, or public policy statement by either Morris K. Udall or Stewart L. Udall and its impact on your interests and goals.

 - Transcripts (may be unofficial) for all college coursework